tekhnus/misc/funny/zlisp/README.md

 ### About

-This is a playground where I'm experimenting with programming language design by creating a small lisp-like language.
+This is a playground where I'm toying with a small lisp-like language for educational purposes.

+Currently it's barely usable.

-Here are some questions I'm trying to figure out experimentally:
+Things I'm trying to figure out experimentally:
-- How small can a reasonable language implementation get?
+- How small can an implementation be?
-  How many concepts can be internalized, i.e. implemented via macros and/or compiler extensions?
+  How much can be internalized, i.e. implemented via macros and/or compiler extensions?
-- How small can a reasonable language specification get?
+- How small can a language specification get?
-  Is it a good idea to specify only the most fundamental notions, deferring the most of decisions to implementations?
+  Is it a good idea to specify only the most fundamental stuff, deferring most of decisions to implementations?
-- Can we have an imperative syntax and statefulness yet be able to reason about side-effects with simplicity inherent to pure-functional programs?
+- Can we have imperative syntax and statefulness yet be able to reason about side-effects with simplicity inherent to pure-functional programs?
 - Can we avoid garbage collection and reference counting yet still have fun?
 - Coroutines are such a great idea, can we have them everywhere?

-I have an implementation-agnostic bytecode compiler (written in C) and two implementations: host-ffi (written in C, allows to call native functions via FFI) and host-python (written in Python, allows to call Python).
+There is an implementation-agnostic bytecode compiler (written in C) and two implementations:

-**It's barely usable.**
+- host-ffi: written in C, allows to call native functions via FFI;
+- host-python: written in Python, allows to call Python.

 ### Stuff to be done yet

 - Implement loops and/or tail recursive calls
-- Implement a way to intercept arbitrary yields from called routine, i.e. host calls
+- Implement intercepting arbitrary yields from called routine, for example, host calls

 - Unite preprocessor with quasiquotes
 - Come up with a less awkward macro syntax